 Each of those choices had a fear.
 So there was no avoiding the fear; however, the fear of staying the same was greater than changing, so I changed.

 Weigh your concerns today and decide which has the greatest fear – change or stay the same.
 The choice might encourage you to change as it did for me.

+Now:

+Each of those choices had a fear.
+So there was no avoiding the fear; however, the fear of staying the same was greater than changing, so I changed.

+Weigh your concerns today and decide which has the greatest fear – changing or staying the same.
+The choice might encourage you to change as it did for me.